 Safe Ride to Campus

 The Safe Ride to Campus program provides students with a taxi ride back to campus, billed to your student account.
 Call (202)885-2527 to request the service.

-Police, Medical and Fire Response
+Police, Medical, and Fire Response

-University Police Officers and Investigators investigate all crimes that occur on campus.
+AU Police Officers and Investigators investigate all crimes that occur on campus.
 In cooperation with the U.S. Attorney’s Office and D.C.
 Office of Attorney General, we obtain arrest warrants upon completion of a criminal investigation.
 Certain crimes require coordination with the Metropolitan Police of the District of Columbia.

 Victims of any crime are provided care and assistance throughout the criminal justice process.
-University Police coordinate counseling resources through Campus Life, Counseling Center and the Wellness Center, as well as community resources.
+AU Police coordinates counseling resources through Campus Life, Counseling Center, and the Wellness Center, as well as community resources.
 We provide information and guidance on obtaining protective orders, including transportation to court.
 Personalized safety plans and self-defense courses are available to crime victims.
-Call (202) 885-2527 to request victim assistance services from University Police.
+Call (202) 885-2527 to request victim assistance services from AU Police.

 AED – Automatic External Defibrillators

 The AU Public Access AED Program provides Automatic External Defibrillators housed in specially marked and strategically located cabinets in key buildings around the campus.
 AEDs can be used by any member of the public to provide emergency assistance to someone suffering from cardiac arrest.
 Call (202) 885-2527 to request CPR/AED training from AU Police.